onsip/sipjs.com/content/guides/send-dtmf.md

 ### Create The Dial Pad

-In order to send dtmf, lets create a dial pad to accept user input.
+In order to send dtmf, let's create a dial pad to accept user input.

 <iframe